bbmokhtari/django-translations/docs/reference/utils.rst

           },
       }

-   To get the :term:`relations hierarchy` of a second-level relation, not including the first-level relation:
+   To get the :term:`relations hierarchy` of some relations (a second-level relation not including the first-level relation):

    .. testcode:: _get_relations_hierarchy